How to make the most of your workout

 Take a buddy

 Friends can be a helpful part of any workout regime, and not only for a chance to catch up on the latest goss!
 They’re a great motivation to help you get out of bed for that early start, and if you’re competitive, they might even push you further than you’d get if you only trained by yourself.
+Even if you're only able to workout online for a while, try teaming up with a mate on the same mission so you can egg each other on.

 Be sure to give your body the fuel it needs to perform at its best by eating a healthy, balanced diet of lean protein, healthy fats, wholegrains and plenty of fresh fruit and vegetables.
 And, don’t forget to drink at least 2-3L of water a day, especially if you’re out training in the heat.